Some figures

 • More than 500 CT trains en route daily throughout the European Union

-• More than 2.3 million loading units processed in the CESAR online tracking system regularly used by more than 400 clients
+• More than 2.4 million transports processed in the CESAR online tracking system regularly used by more than 400 clients